yorek/azure-sql-db-samples/samples/01-restore-database/README.md

 ## Restore database using Powershell

 To restore .bacpac using Powershell you need to copy to .bacpac file into an Azure Blob Storage.
-The `restore-bacpac.sh` script will:
+The `restore-bacpac.ps1` script will:

 - create a temporary Azure Storage account for you automatically
-- download the sample .bacpac via curl
+- download the sample .bacpac via WebClient
 - upload it to the created Azure Storage account.
 - import it into the specified Azure SQL database.
 - remove the created temporary Azure Storage account